Began playing various musical instruments at age

 notably, a series of national openers at The Fine Line Music Cafe,

-Minneapolis, for Sean Phillips, Kenny Rankin, and others.
+Minneapolis, for Shawn Phillips, Kenny Rankin, and others.

 First full-length CD, Come What May, released 1990.